microsoft/react-native-windows-samples/docs/native-modules-setup.md

 yarn upgrade react-native@0.0.0-a36d9cd7e --dev
 ```

-Now you should be ready to add Windows support with the CLI.

-## Adding Windows support to an existing library

-Similar to adding Windows support to an app project, you can use the CLI to add Windows support to a native module project, but you'll need to specify `--projectType lib`:
+Now you should be ready to add Windows support with `react-native-windows-init`.
+The process is similar to adding Windows support to an app project, but you'll need to specify `--projectType lib`:

 ```bat
 npx react-native-windows-init --version canary --projectType lib --overwrite